Randy Orton is a hugely well-known WWE champion wrestler from Knoxville, Tennessee.

 Within Randy’s routines, he normally mixes up his exercises.
 He’s concentrating on each of his body parts with three different exercises.
 Orton has a somewhat low-volume approach when it comes to strength training.

-Randy has some tips for those people who wanna start workout what’s good to have in mind:
+Randy has some tips for those people who want to start working out:

 1. Do not eat packaged or pre-prepared food that has low nutritional value

 2. Your diet should be rich in protein, but with low carb content

 3. The workout program should be customizable, which will help in preventing muscle flattening

 Randy Orton loves to work out in the gym and he spends around two hours a day and 5 days a week in the gym to stay perfect.
 Orton keeps changing his exercises every 3 weeks so the muscles don’t get flattened.